-If any staff on School premises appear to be under the influence of drugs, or appear to be drunk, they will immediately be relieved of any duties involving the supervision of pupils.
-They will be supervised by other staff to ensure they do not have further contact with pupils, and/or escorted from School premises.
-The matter will be referred to the Head of Senior School and notified to the DSL.
+If any staff on school premises appear to be under the influence of drugs, or appear to be drunk, they will immediately be relieved of any duties involving the supervision of students.
+They will be supervised by other staff to ensure they do not have further contact with students, and / or escorted from school premises.
+The matter will be referred to the Head and the DSL notified.
 See Staff Code of Conduct for further details.